-Select a collection folder in the collection area, then select [Delete collection] from the menu that appears when you right-click with the mouse.
+Select a collection folder in the collection area, then select [Delete collection] from the menu that appears while holding down the <control> key.
 Note that if you delete a collection folder, the original images remain unaffected.

 Modifications to the image are applied to the original image Modifications made to images in a collection folder are all applied to the original image.